thkuo/CompositeDatatypeTree/README.md

-# Improved tree inference and transmission reconstruction from composite datatype representations of microbial genomes
+# Improved phylogenetic tree inference and transmission reconstruction from composite datatype representations of microbial genomes

 ---
 Overview: